yesint/QtGrace6/README_QTGRACE.txt

 How to build QtGrace:

-QtGrace is based on the Qt-Framework which has to be obtained via http://qt-project.org/.
+QtGrace is based on the Qt-Framework which has to be obtained via http://www.qt.io/.
-Please use at least version 4.6 (or newer; I am not sure about Qt5 or higher, it should work but I have not tested it extensively - sorry) of Qt to compile QtGrace!
+Please use at least version 4.6 of Qt to compile QtGrace (Qt5.5 or higher, should work also, please do not use 5.0 because it seems problematic)!
 Please install the Qt-SDK which includes the Qt-Creator IDE.
 If you are an experienced developer, you may also be able to compile QtGrace without the Qt-Creator, but I will not describe how to do so here.
-(On Mac OS X 10.9 with Qt5.1 you may have to use XCode 5 or you will have no debugger.
-In order to do so you have to generate a XCode-project file using qmake - see help-pages of Qt.)
 Since you have extracted this folder you may notice, that there are some sub-folders.
 It is important for QtGrace to keep the structure of this folder in order to find some files at runtime.
 I have also included the original source-code-zip-file from grace-5.1.22 as a tar-archive.
 You will not have to extract it.
 This is included just for completeness and for developers use in case someone needs it.
 I assume in the following part, that you have installed Qt and you have got a fully functional Qt-Creator.
 To compile QtGrace:
 First step: Open Qt-Creator and do File->"Open File or Project..." (you may have to specify the file format as "Qt Project file (*.pro)").
 Select the file "src.pro" in the 'src'-sub-folder.
 On the left hand side of the IDE-window you should now be able to see all source-files that are part of QtGrace.
+(On newer version of QtCreator you may be asked to specify the target to compile QtGrace for - use the 'Desktop'-version in this case.)
 Second step: At the left hand side of the Qt-Creator-window you find some icons.
 Click on the "Projects"-icon and make sure a suitable path for the Qt-Installation is set at the general section.
 (You may have to consult the Qt-Manual on some systems on how to do so correctly.
 Especially in newer versions of QtCreator you have to prepare the compiler settings in a special way, so please consult the Qt-documentation.)
 You have two options now: either set the build-path in the general build settings to the 'bin'-subfolder or remember the build path that has been set automatically and copy the executable after the compilation to the 'bin'-subfolder.
 You will also have to set the destination of the executable to be executed from within Qt Creator in the settings in order to run QtGrace after the compilation from within Qt Creator.
+On newer version of the QtCreator you have to manage the different kits.
 Third step: Click the 'Edit'-icon on the left side.
 Click on the 'Build All'-Icon (the one with the hammer in the left hand lower corner).
 This will initiate the process of compilation and may take a while.
 You may also see a few thousand warnings which can be ignored (hopefully) but there should be no errors (if you get errors, report them to me and I will provide information on how to solve this problem).
 (Special platform specific notes: see below)
 Fourth step: Everything has been compiled now and you should be able to start QtGrace.
 Either you double-click on the qtgrace icon (or qtgrace.exe) in the bin-folder or you set the execution path in the project settings to this file and run it from within the Qt Creator.
 Done!

 On Windows:
-You have to set the path to the Qt-dlls in your PATH-variable or copy the dlls to the bin-folder (look for 'QtCore4.dll' and use the path thereof).
-Otherwise you can only run qtgrace from within the QtCreator.
-(You need the following dlls: QtCore4.dll, QtGui4.dll, QtNetwork4.dll, mingwm10.dll, libgcc_s_dw2-1.dll; The path where they can be found is usually something like 'C:\Qt\2010.05\qt\bin\' or 'C:\Qt\4.8.3\bin\'.)
+You have to set the path to the Qt-dlls in your PATH-variable or copy the dlls to the bin-folder (if you have a complete Qt-installation you can run the 'windeployqt'-tool -- see the Qt-documentation for how to do so)

 On Linux:
 If you continue getting messages like: invalid viewport coordinates --> please contact me.

 On Mac OS X:
 Executables are organized as disguised folders on such systems.
 Therefore after compilation in order to work in a MacOS-way you have to open the package-contents of qtgrace (right-click on qtgrace in the 'bin'-folder and select 'show package contents').
 Then go to 'Contents'.
 Copy the contents of the original unzipped folder except the 'bin'-subfolder and the grace-5.1.22.tar.gz into this 'Contents-folder'.
 Copy the contents (except 'qtgrace') of the 'bin'-subfolder into the 'MacOS'-folder.
 Now you should be able to execute qtgrace by clicking on qtgrace in the 'bin'-subfolder.
 It should also be possible to move/copy qtGrace in every folder you like just like any other MacOS-application (put it for example in your Applications-folder).
+There is also a deployment-tool: 'macdeployqt' (see Qt-documentation).

 Known Problems:

 - Printing directly to a printer via the native printer-dialog is possible but I have not tested it extensively (but it seem to work in an acceptable way).
 Most settings are not mirrored in the native dialog.
 Direct printing without the native printer-dialog is only possible on systems that support the 'lpr' printing command (or any other printer-command like 'kprinter' on some linux-systems) and accept postscript files (i.e. a system command like 'lpr file.ps' will actually print the contents of 'file.ps' on the standard-(line)-printer).
 Printing to files is always possible.
-You have to physically print the file-contents via a different/external program (like OpenOffice).
+You have to physically print the file-contents via a different/external program (like OpenOffice/LibreOffice).
 You may also copy the whole page in the clipboard via View->PageSetup and paste it into your external program.
 Printing on Mac-system without a physical printer present can be tricky if you use Qt5 - sorry (previously the pdf-option was always accessable)
 - On some Linux-systems the scrollbars are not displayed correctly but they still stay usable (I don't know why, yet.
 Seems to be a Qt-problem...; I also don't know whether this bug is still present, since I have not seen it in a while).
-- On Windows systems the usage of the internal html-viewer for help-files has been disabled (the option is present, but internally discarded).
-I had to do this, because the webkit- and phonon-packages of Qt don't seem to work together on Windows.
-(For developers who want to give it a try: remove the preprocess directives in 'replacement_main.cpp' at lines 1736, 1739, 1741 and 1750.)
-This may also be true for some Linux-systems (In this case remove everything between the directives mentioned).
 - Pipes not working on Windows.
 - The switching between Grace-fonts and QtFonts is not adviceable.
 It is possible in most cases, but especially for the Symbol-font problems are to be expected - sorry.
 This has several reasons especially with the ordering of characters in the T1-Symbol-font in Grace and UTF-8-fonts.
 At the moment I do not know how to solve this problem.
+I made an attempt by making the symbol-font special (a separate setting in the preferences).
 - Loading files (especially old ones) relies heavily on the encoding setting in the Extra-Preferences-dialog.
 For loading example-files it is often adviceable to use the Latin1-encoding (or something similar).
-Newer file should contain the encoding used during saving and should be loadable without problems.
+Newer files should contain the encoding used during saving and should be loadable without problems.

 Things that work in Grace, but not in qtGrace: